mercure-imaging/mercure/docs/usage.rst

    :align: center
    :class: border

 After choosing a name for the target, you can enter the settings of the DICOM connection settings.
-Here, you need to enter the IP address, port, the target AET (application entity title) that should be called on the receiver side, and the source AET with which Hermes identifies itself to the target.
+Here, you need to enter the IP address, port, the target AET (application entity title) that should be called on the receiver side, and the source AET with which mercure identifies itself to the target.

 .. tip:: Some DICOM nodes require that you set a specific target AET, while other systems ignore this setting.
 Likewise, some DICOM nodes only accept images from a sender who's source AET is known, while others ignore the value.
 Please check with the vendor/operator of your DICOM node which values are required.